FSU-COP4610-S24/project-2-group-12/README.md

 to insert the timer module into the linux kernel.

 #### For the Elevator Module
-Now navigate to the part 3 folder
+Now navigate to src in the part 3 folder
 ```
-cd ../part3
+cd ../src
 ```

 Run make again and this time insert the elevator.ko module that was created.